Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Consumer experience - This includes the design of the product and its packaging, the product experience (for instance in a retail store), and service.

-To motivate managers to strive to achieve budget goals., To evaluate the performance of managers., To provide visibility into the company's performance., and To evaluate company risks and opportunities.
+To motivate managers to strive to achieve budget goals., To evaluate the performance of managers., To provide visibility into the company's performance., or To evaluate company risks and opportunities.